farm/corda-docs/content/en/docs/apps/payments/payments-core-cordapp.md

 #### Parameters

-* `session` - The flow session provided by Corda which we will use to respond to the initiating party.
+* `session` - The flow session provided by Corda which you will use to respond to the initiating party.

 #### Return type